-As a child growing up with a disability I didn’t know I had, that included emotional and physical difficulties, it’s remarkable I never once said, why me.
-It’s as though I had surmised that it was okay to be me, even with my issues and my disability.
+As a child growing up with physical and emotional difficulties, it is remarkable I never once asked ‘why me?’
+I had already surmised that it was okay to be me.

-I also didn’t seem worried about any one’s opinion.
+I didn’t seem worried about any one’s opinion.
 What others thought of me was immaterial.
-Perhaps my spiritual beliefs, even as a child were already part of that mindset.
-I’d already seen too much to know that I didn’t need to make what other people thought of me, my issue.
+My spiritual beliefs even as a child were already part of my mindset.
+I’d seen too much to know that I didn’t need to make what other people thought of me, my issue.

-But having a disability did make me periodically look over my shoulder every now and again at those who seemed happier, more relaxed with themselves.
-I was struggling with the neglect, but I liked the way I looked, I was happy to be me.
-I felt secure in my own skin, if a little too reflective in parts.
-But perhaps that’s why I was reflective.
+But having a disability did make me periodically look over my shoulder every now and again, at those who seemed happier and more relaxed with themselves.
+I was struggling mentally and emotionally, but I liked the way I looked, I was happy to be me.
+I felt comfortable in my own skin.

-But I do think that how we feel about ourselves is what really matters, to the point of asking with whatever we deal with…why not me?
-Primarily, our lives should be about us making ourselves comfortable in our skin, whatever we get to deal with.
+How we feel about ourselves really matters.
+Our lives should be about us making ourselves comfortable in our skin, whatever we get to deal with.